An Empowerment after Rousseau - interactive Livestream

 Concept: Interrobang (Nina Tecklenburg, Till Müller-Klug, Lajos Talamonti) Performance and Play Devising: Bettina Grahs, Lajos Talamonti Speaker Rousseau-Child: Marla Scharegg Dramaturgy: Lisa Großmann, Peggy Mädler Stage: Silke Bauer and Maria Gamsjäger Music: Friedrich Greiling Assistence: Christina Reuter Programming: Florian Fischer Lightdesign and technical Director: Dirk Lutz Simultaneous Translation: Flavio Ribeiro Production: ehrliche arbeit – freies Kulturbüro / Sandra Klöss PR: Tina Ebert.

-A Production by Interrobang in Coproduction with SOPHIENSÆLE and WUK performing arts Vienna.
-Funded by the Senate Department for Culture and Europe.
+Production: Interrobang.
+Co-production: SOPHIENSÆLE and WUK performing arts Vienna.
+Funded by: Berlin Senate Department for Culture and Europe.

 Interactive Livestream-Premiere: 08.December 2020